UbiquitousLearning/FedAdapter/README.md

 set args.is_mobile = 0 -->

 ## Citation
-Please cite our autofednlp paper if it helps your research.
+Please cite our paper if it helps your research.
 ```bib
 @inproceedings{aufofednlp2022,
   title={AutoFedNLP: An efficient FedNLP framework},